racoelhosilva/FSI_ctfsAndLogbooks/CTF3.md

 ## Finding an Exploit

-A search for an exploit revealed a GitHub repository for `CVE-2023-2732`, which can be found at this [link](https://github.com/RandomRobbieBF/CVE-2023-2732).
+While searching for exploits, we discovered a GitHub repository containing an exploit for `CVE-2023-2732`, available [here](https://github.com/RandomRobbieBF/CVE-2023-2732).

 Although an attempt to execute the provided script resulted in errors, we analyzed the source code and identified two key functions: